The best Spanish wines: our top 10 bottles worth knowing

 Price: ~€12–15

-It’s a blend of Cariñena (the backbone, giving structure and dark fruit), Garnacha (weight and aromatics), and a touch of Syrah.
-Aged in French and American oak, it comes out dark, spiced, with plenty of blue and black fruit and enough structure to improve with a year or two in the rack.
-At €12–15 it has absolutely no business being as good as it is.
+Cariñena gives backbone and dark fruit.
+Garnacha adds weight and aromatics.
+A touch of Syrah.
+Aged in French and American oak, it comes out dark and spiced, with blue and black fruit and enough structure to improve with a year or two in the rack.
+At €12–15 it has absolutely no business being this good.

-For context: this is a region where €20–25 already feels like genuinely good value, and Can Blau consistently outperforms bottles twice its price.
-If someone asks us for a reliable, interesting, everyday-ish Spanish red, this is the one we give.
+For context: this is a region where €20–25 already feels like genuine value, and Can Blau consistently outperforms bottles twice its price.
+If someone asks for a reliable, interesting, everyday Spanish red, this is the one we give.

 Yo Solo